justy/asyn/README.md

+*** This is highly v0.0.1

 #asyn

 ###asyn is an asynchronous lightweight open framework running on top of Sinatra that allows performant and gracefully degrading web content.

 ---

+##Quick Start

+Kick it off out of the box with

+    ruby -rubygems asyn.rb

+Open a browser and point it to `http://localhost:4567` to see it in action.

 #API